 How to Store

 Keep them in a cool, dark, dry place in an airtight container and they will last for several months.
-Keeping them in the fridge will make them last as long as six months but they will be a little hard when you take them out so take them out of the fridge for an hour before eating them.
+Keeping them in the fridge will make them last as long as six months but they will be a little hard when you so take them out of the fridge for an hour before eating them.